 State law requires that all domestic animals over the age of four months be vaccinated for rabies.
 The City requires all animals to be vaccinated and licensed on an annual basis.
-Licenses are available through the Brenham Humane Services and the local veterinary clinics.
+Licenses are available through Brenham Animal Services and the local veterinary clinics.

 - Being a responsible pet owner is much more than just providing adequate water, food, and shelter for your pet.
 Domestic pets are completely dependent on their owners for their welfare.

 - Owning a pet is a lifetime commitment.
 If you can't make the commitment, don't get the pet.